mika5883/msuai-rugec/README.md

 # Data

-One can read about in [data](data) folder.
+One can read about it in [data](data) folder.
 It has links to get training data.
 ## Scripts
 * install requirements from `requirements.txt`.
 I use python 3.10.13 for ERRANT and ESC Pipeline training.
 Set up a venv.
     ```